 Mutual ownership of shares has been accounted using the acquisition method.
 The cost of an acquisition is measured at the fair value of the assets given up, shares issued or liabilities undertaken at the date of acquisition plus costs directly attributable to the acquisition.
 The excess cost of acquisition over the fair value of the net assets of the subsidiary acquired is recorded as goodwill.
 Goodwill represents the excess of purchase cost over the fair value of separately identifiable assets less liabilities of acquired companies.
-Following initial recognition, goodwill is reviewed for impairment, annually or more frequently if events or changes in circumstances indicate that the carrying value may be impaired.
+Following initial recognition, goodwill is measured at cost less any accumulated impairment losses.
+Goodwill is reviewed for impairment, annually or more frequently if events or changes in circumstances indicate that the carrying value may be impaired.